Cocks IBE scheme: Correctness

 Therefore, $\textstyle r$ is a square root of $\textstyle a$ or $\textstyle -a$:

+Where the last step is the result of a combination of Euler's Criterion and the Chinese remainder theorem.

 Moreover, (for the case that $\textstyle a$ is a quadratic residue, same idea holds for $\textstyle -a$):

 Security

 It can be shown that breaking the scheme is equivalent to solving the quadratic residuosity problem, which is suspected to be very hard.
 The common rules for choosing a RSA modulus hold: Use a secure $\textstyle n$, make the choice of $\textstyle t$ uniform and random and moreover include some authenticity checks for $\textstyle t$ (otherwise, an adaptive chosen ciphertext attack can be mounted by altering packets that transmit a single bit and using the oracle to observe the effect on the decrypted bit).

 Problems

 A major disadvantage of this scheme is that it can encrypt messages only bit per bit - therefore, it is only suitable for small data packets like a session key.
 To illustrate, consider a 128 bit key that is transmitted using a 1024 bit modulus.
 Then, one has to send 2 × 128 × 1024 bit = 32 KByte (when it is not known whether $r$ is the square of a or −a), which is only acceptable for environments in which session keys change infrequently.

 This scheme does not preserve key-privacy, i.e. a passive adversary can recover meaningful information about the identity of the recipient observing the ciphertext.